-In applications with local shutdown and reset, the $\overline{\text{FLT}}$ output of each gate driver is polled separately, and the individual reset lines are asserted low independently to reset the motor controller after a fault condition.
+In applications with local shutdown and reset, the FLT output of each gate driver is polled separately, and the individual reset lines are independently asserted low to reset the motor controller after a fault condition.

 Figure 10-5.
 Local Shutdown and Reset for Noninverting (left) and Inverting Input Configuration (right)